nianzelee/nianzelee.github.io/_pages/about.md

   - /about.html
 ---

-**I will join the EE department at NTU as Assistant Professor from February 2025!**
+**I will join the EE department of National Taiwan University as Assistant Professor from February 2025!**

 - Information for prospective students: [slides](files/2024-09-27-EDA-Recruiting-Nian-Ze.pdf)